CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 1. Push and resume from `netlogo-7-migration`.
 2. Run `sbt clean test` and `sbt 'xw / packageZip'` on the new machine with Java 17.
-3. Re-run the packaged smoke test from a fresh temporary install layout.
+3. Run `sbt 'xw / packagedSmoke'` to verify the packaged zip from a fresh temporary install layout.
 4. Install the packaged zip into a real NetLogo 7 desktop extensions directory and manually smoke-test GUI behavior.
 5. In the GUI smoke test, load a model with `extensions [xw]`, create a tab, create each bundled widget kind, reorder tabs via `xw:set-order`, rename tabs via `xw:set-title`, remove tabs, and run `xw:select-tab` by index and by key.
 6. Test user-driven widget changes in the GUI and confirm state updates flow back to `xw:get` and `xw:of`.